 Patient safety is paramount at Oswego Hospital and it takes everyone's participation, from our environmental services staff, to the pharmacy and of course all of our physicians, nurses and other clinical staff members.

 Director of Clinical Quality and Patient Safety

 Each hospital receives a HAC score of one to ten, with 1 being the best and 10 the worst.
-Hospitals with scores above 6.75 are being penalized.
+Hospitals with scores below 6.75 are being penalized.

 - Oswego Hospital earned The Joint Commission’s Gold Seal of Approval® for Hospital Accreditation by demonstrating continuous compliance with its performance standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.